SumoLogic/sumologic-documentation/docs/cse/rules/write-aggregation-rule.md

 1. **When Records matching the expression**.
 Enter one or more boolean expressions to filter the Records you want to apply the rule to.
 For example: `!isNull(http_response_statusCode)`
 1. Click **Test Rule Expression** to test it against existing Records in Cloud SIEM.
 The **If Triggered** section expands, and Cloud SIEM searches for Records that match the rule expression.
 If there are no matching Records, you'll see a **There aren't any matches for the expression** message.
 If no matches were returned, try changing the time range.
 1. **grouped by**.
 Specify the Record field or fields by which aggregation results will be grouped.
 Note that when you define the **On Entity** field for the rule (in [Configure “Then Create a Signal” settings](#configure-then-create-a-signal-settings) below), the field you choose will automatically appear here.
 If you want to aggregate on other fields, you can select them from the selector list.
-1. **Within**.
+1. **within...**.
 Select the length of time across which the rule is applied.
 The options range from 5 minutes to 5 days.
 1. **have aggregations**.
 To define an aggregation:
    1. **Name**.
 Give the aggregation a brief, meaningful name.
 You’ll reference the aggregation by its name in the trigger condition for the rule.
    1. **Function**.
 Select an aggregation function: `avg`, `count`, `count_distinct`, `first`, `last`, `max`, `min`, or `sum`.